hapijs/lab/README.md

 - `--lint-options` - specify options to pass to linting program.
 It must be a string that is JSON.parse(able).
 - `-o`, `--output` - file to write the report to, otherwise sent to stdout.
 - `-p`, `--parallel` - sets parallel execution as default test option.
 Defaults to serial execution.
+- `-P`, `--pattern` - only load files with the given pattern in the name.
 - `-r`, `--reporter` - the reporter used to generate the test results.
 Defaults to `console`.
 Options are:
     - `console` - text report.
     - `html` - HTML test and code coverage report (sets `-c`).